HOT-Media/programming_foundations/small_problems/medium_1/medium_1_exercise_6.md

 # (nothing printed; no PRINT commands)

-A stack-and-register programming language is a language that uses a stack of values.

 Each operation in the language operates on a register, which can be thought of as the current value.